Merriam Webster’s fourth and fifth definitions of a standard are as follows:

 Paper money of course has taken over because of ease of use.
+Paper money is fine if you can always exchange it for a consistent weight of gold or silver backing.
+In that case, paper money is money.
+If there is no backing, then what you have is a money substitute which is called a “currency”.
 Carrying around heavy gold and silver coins is a burden.
 So our country had paper money issued, but it had to be backed by gold and/or silver.
 As recently as the 1970’s, you could go into any bank in America with a one dollar U.S. Treasury Note, and exchange it for a single U.S. minted silver dollar.
 Now, you can go to any coin dealer in America, and you can exchange 20 Federal Reserve Notes for a single U.S. minted silver dollar.

 What happened you say?
 The gold and silver backing of our currency was eliminated.
 The Constitutional definition was no longer in play.
 Watch the video on the previous post for a brief history.
 You see, the central banksters can print paper and all the 0’s they want, but they can’t print gold and silver.
 They require work and the expenditure of time and effort to produce.

 So, the bankers print money like it’s going out of style, and their brand may just do that one day.
 No paper currency in the history of the world has ever survived once the gold and silver backing was removed – they’ve all gone to 0.
 Gold and silver backing keep the paper and the bankers honest.
 Honest economics is no longer taught in school, so people don’t understand basic principles of supply and demand.
 If the money supply is fixed, then prices remain fixed.
 If the money supply is increased, but there is no increase in the supply of goods and services, then prices go up.
 If the increase in the money supply only goes to the bankers and their buddies, then the average man gets poorer and poorer.
 You could rightly say that they are stealing from the average man.